Get Rates Near You!

 Most per adult resident – Connecticut – $10,364 individually

-Connecticut pays the most per adult resident of any state, at $10,364.
+Connecticut pays the most per adult resident of any state, at $10,364 per person.

-Even though residents of the District of Columbia (which is not a state) pay more, the tax burden shouldered by people in Connecticut is more than three times the average of $2,883 paid by Mississippi residents.
-(Taxes paid by people living in the District of Columbia – $10,518.)
+Even though residents of Washington, D.C. pay more ($10,518), the tax burden shouldered by people in Connecticut is more than three times the national average of $2,883 paid by Mississippi residents.

 Highest percentage of income – Washington, DC – 17.40% of income

 Residents of Washington, D.C. also pay the highest percentage of their income in federal taxes, at an average of 17.40%.
-That’s a rate more than 60% higher than the average 10.67% in federal taxes paid by residents of Mississippi.
+That’s a rate more than 60% higher than the national average 10.67% paid by residents of Mississippi.

 Greatest increase in federal tax burden per adult resident – Florida – 41.21%

-Over the five years since this study was first conducted, Florida saw the biggest increase in federal tax burden paid per adult with a rise of 41.21%.
+Over the five years since this study was first conducted, Florida saw the biggest increase in the federal tax burden paid per adult, with a rise of 41.21%.

 In contrast, the average tax burden paid by people in North Dakota shrank by 15.32% over that same period.